 Data about the collective behavior of visitors to our sites may be aggregated and displayed.
 However, personally identifiable information is never disclosed other than as described herein.

-The collection of details about manuscript reviewers in IMR Press’s manuscript online systems is required for proper solicitation of reviewers as well as appropriate editorial staff engagement in the processing of decisions on manuscripts submitted.
+The collection of details about manuscript reviewers in IMR Press’s online submission & editorial system is required for proper solicitation of reviewers as well as appropriate editorial staff engagement in the processing of decisions on manuscripts submitted.
 Referee information will be held indefinitely but never shared with other parties, apart from other select journals with explicit permission of the referees.

-Author details are captured from our manuscript online systems and used in the processing and publication of articles.
+Author details are captured from our online submission & editorial system and used in the processing and publication of articles.
 They are also shared confidentially with IMR Press production staff.
 Minimal author metadata are shared with third-party vendor(s) to permit article composition, including metadata capture, delivery of page proofs to the corresponding author, resolution of queries as processed by IMR Press production staff, and the sharing of metadata as part of routine indexing of published content in professional publishing databases, such as PubMed, PubMed Central, Web of Science, Crossref, ORCID, etc.

-The collection of details about editors and editorial advisory board members in IMR Press’s manuscript online systems is required for appropriate editorial staff engagement in the processing of decisions on manuscripts submitted.
+The collection of details about editors and editorial advisory board members in IMR Press’s online submission & editorial system is required for appropriate editorial staff engagement in the processing of decisions on manuscripts submitted.
 Editor and editorial advisory board member information will be held indefinitely but never shared with other parties.

-Author and site user emails are collected by our online submission system.
+Author and site user emails are collected by our online submission & editorial system.

 IP addresses are used to allow institutional subscribers to activate and for statistical purposes including geographical data.
 IP addresses are not used to identify individuals.